 Size and Growth Rate

-Firesticks is considered a fast grower, but growing them in a pot slows down their growth considerably.
-I’ve had one medium-sized plant in the same pot for over 7 years.
+Firesticks is considered a fast grower, but growing it in a pot slows down its growth considerably.
+I’ve had a medium size plant in the same pot for over 7 years.
 A typical specimen planted in the ground will reach a size of 8’ tall by 5’ wide when mature.

 Soil